A Complete Guide on Hough Transform

 Underwater Application

-It provides a technique for detecting geometrical forms in underwater robot images.
-The recognition problem is transformed into a bounded error estimation problem, as opposed to the traditional GHT.
-On an autonomous underwater vehicle, [6] creates an underwater system for visually directed operations (AUV).
-Underwater pipelines are identified using the HT.
-Their orientations are then determined using binary morphology.
+It offers a technique for detecting geometrical forms in underwater robot images.
+Unlike the traditional Generalized Hough Transform (GHT), it transforms the recognition problem into a bounded error estimation problem.
+An autonomous underwater vehicle (AUV) creates a system for visually directed operations underwater.
+The Hough Transform identifies underwater pipelines, and their orientations are determined using binary morphology.

 Industrial and Commercial Application

-The HT and its various versions have various industrial and commercial uses.
-In, an uncrewed aerial vehicle (UAV) surveillance and inspection system are used to propose a knowledge-based power line identification approach.
-Before applying the LHT, a pulse-coupled neural network (PCNN) filter is constructed to eliminate background noise from picture frames.
-The findings are refined using knowledge-based line clustering.
+Various industrial and commercial uses utilize the Hough Transform (HT) and its various versions.
+For instance, in an uncrewed aerial vehicle (UAV) surveillance and inspection system, a knowledge-based power line identification approach is proposed.
+Before applying the Line Hough Transform (LHT), researchers construct a pulse-coupled neural network (PCNN) filter to eliminate background noise from picture frames.
+They then refine the findings using knowledge-based line clustering.

 Medical Application

 It uses a warped frequency transform (WFT) to adjust for the dispersive behavior of ultrasonic guided waves, followed by a Wigner-Ville time-frequency analysis and the HT to increase fault localization accuracy.
-The locations and boundaries of vertebrae are recognized automatically.
-The HT is used in conjunction with the GA to determine the migrating vertebrae.
+The system automatically recognizes the locations and boundaries of vertebrae.
+It utilizes the Hough Transform in conjunction with the Genetic Algorithm to determine the migrating vertebrae.

 Unconventional Application